signupcash/signup-core/README.md

+> This reporitory is not actively maintained anymore due to personal reasons.
+Please feel free to continue the code using a fork if you found it useful.

 # Signup Core

 This repository contains the official libraries for the core functionality of [signup.cash](https://signup.cash), mostly the client side library and provider.